taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
-# How to setup build environment on MS Windows
+# How to install Nano firmware on MS Windows
-[for pc users, stub-draft, appended here to above firmware on MAC page, 24-10-2013]
+[for pc users, stub-draft, appended here to above MAC firmware build page]

-Firmware build in MS Windows, quoting 3 helpful posts from Jul 21, Aug 6 and Oct 25 in thread which began on 2013-07-06 entitled "V1.2.6" in the Safecast Device Discussions and Support group,   https://groups.google.com/forum/?hl=en#!topic/safecast-devices/106n-Bs3v-Q
+Firmware build in MS Windows -- quoting 3 helpful posts from Jul 21, Aug 6 and Oct 25 in thread which began on 2013-07-06 entitled "V1.2.6" in the Safecast Device Discussions and Support group,   https://groups.google.com/forum/?hl=en#!topic/safecast-devices/106n-Bs3v-Q

 >>Jul 21> You will need to have FTDI driver from here;
 http://www.ftdichip.com/Drivers/VCP.htm